People Policies

 Travel Costs

-If you require train travel to get to the studio and do not have a student card for public transport, we can pay back costs of an monthly Altijd Vrij subscription for your commute if necessary.
-However, we encourage exploring other transportation options first due to the associated costs.
+If you require train travel to reach the studio and do not have access to a student discount for public transport, there may be a possibility to expand the internship budget.
+This is not guaranteed, but can be discussed depending on the situation.
+We encourage exploring other transportation options first due to the associated costs.